-The Downtown Greenway is a proposed four-mile loop around downtown Greensboro, made up of on- and off-street greenway links.
+The Downtown Greenway is a planned four-mile loop surrounding downtown Greensboro, made up of on- and off-street greenway links.
 The greenway is a partnership between the City and Action Greensboro.
 Take a virtual tour of the Downtown Greenway with our interactive map.

 Downtown Greenway Detour Ride

 With the completion of another phase of the Downtown Greenway, the signed detour route is a fun way to walk or bike around downtown.
 The route, which follows roadways and part of the Latham Park Greenway, consists of bike lanes, signed bike routes and a sidewalk for walkers, joggers and runners.
 Just follow the signs!
 And remember to follow all traffic laws.
 (Bicycles are prohibited from using the sidewalk within the Central Business District.)
 Check out this Downtown Greenway Detour map.

 This section is open from Spring Garden Street to Gate City Blvd and includes Morehead Park, Five Points, and the Bragg St sections.

 This section is accommodated on existing roadways along Murrow Boulevard and Fisher Avenue from E. Gate City Boulevard to Greene Street.
 Construction will begin April 2019.

 The section is almost complete with LoFi along Fisher Ave, N. Eugene Street, and Smith Street.
 Smith Street between Prescott Street and the Meeting Place Cornerstone is currently under construction and will be completed April 2019.

 This section will be built on top of the historic Atlantic and Yadkin Railroad.
 Design work is complete and construction is expected to begin in 2019/2020.

 Visit Action Greensboro’s Downtown Greenway website for additional information.